Site / Access

 Wastewater generated by the Iwaki Factory is purified with Jarikko, a system that uses high-performance microbial films.
 The clean water channels from the Jarikko facility are regularly visited by flocks of spot-billed ducks.

-The Plastics Processing Factory is the center for production of food packaging materials using Kureha's resin processing techniques, including the household plastic wrap NEW Krewrap made from polyvinylidene chloride produced at the Iwaki Factory, as well as Blow Ace squeezable ketchup bottles based on multilayer extrusion technology.
+The Plastics Processing Factory is the center for production of food packaging materials using Kureha's resin processing techniques, including the household plastic wrap NEW Krewrap made from polyvinylidene chloride produced at the Iwaki Factory.
 The factory comprises two production sites, at Omitama in Ibaraki Prefecture, and Tamba in Hyogo Prefecture.

 Since the Plastics Processing Factory mainly makes products that come into direct contact with food, we have rigorous systems in place for quality and hygiene control in our factory.
 Through constant and strenuous effort we ensure customers’ safety and peace of mind.